CivicActions/guidebook/company-policies/timekeeping-policies.md

 ### 4.6	Self Audits
 Periodically, CivicActions performs self-audits, which are intended to test its population's compliance and understanding of the policy and procedures within this document.
 Self-audits include review of labor reporting, including but not limited to recording of hours worked in a given day, reviewing the Floor Check report, and interviews with Team Members for understanding of key policies.
 A review of the self-audits is briefed to the Leadership team allowing for discussion, is subsequently documented, and any agreed upon corrective action is implemented timely.

+## 5 – Supplemental Documents
+### 5.1	Accounting Policies and Procedures
+For reference to CivicActions’ Accounting Policies and Procedures, see CivicActions Accounting Policy
+### 5.2	Timekeeping Training FAQ
+For reference to CivicActions’ Timekeeping Training, see CivicActions’ Timekeeping FAQ